-Bev also writes short stories set in a variety of times and places.
-Her stories have appeared in Alfred Hitchcock Mystery Magazine, Woman's World, and numerous anthologies.
-She has earned nominations for the Macavity Award, Kentucky Literary Award, and Derringer Award.
+As well as novels, Bev writes short fiction set in a variety of times and places.
+Most are mysteries, but she also lets her dark side creep out in sci fi and horror tales.
+Her stories have appeared in Futures, Alfred Hitchcock Mystery Magazine, Spinetingler, Woman's World, and numerous anthologies.
+Bev’s work has been nominated for the Macavity, Derringer, and Kentucky Literary Awards.

 Bev in the Venetian Ghetto (2007)